Time Series, Persistent Homology and Chirality: Chiralities in Brownian trajectories

-We remark that the distributions of $f^\downarrow$ are those of the standard Brownian motion starting at $d$ and stopped once it reaches $b$, while the distributions of $f^\uparrow$ is that of the Brownian motion with drift $m$ started at $b$ and stopped when it reaches $d$.
+We remark that the distributions of the downward segments $f^\downarrow$ are those of the standard (driftless) Brownian motion starting at $d$ and stopped once it reaches $b$, while the distributions of $f^\uparrow$ are those of the Brownian motion with drift $m$ started at $b$ and stopped when it reaches $d$.